material-motion/material-motion/specifications/runtime/runtime.md

 NOTE: It may be more valuable to have Executor-level idling.
 Target-level idling may not be helpful.
 It's unclear how Executor-level idling would work, given that the outside system should generally be unaware of Executors.

+    Transaction {
+      function addActivityStateObserverForPlan(plan, function)
+    }

+    transaction.addActivityStateObserverForPlan(plan, function(newState) {
+      // Start a new transaction and commit it to the Runtime...
+    })

 ---

 ## Open topics